 6. Cancer Prevention

-A 2023 study found that disruption of zinc homeostasis may lead to cancer development.
-While results from different studies are, they all indicate a link between the degree of zinc dysregulation in cells and several types of cancer.
+study found that disruption of zinc homeostasis may lead to cancer development.
+While results from studies differ, they all indicate a link between the degree of zinc dysregulation in cells and several types of cancer.

 Symptoms of Zinc Deficiency